 Another year, another iPhone.
-Possibly two or three, in fact.
-The rumour mill never stops grinding when it comes to Apple’s next coveted smartphone.
+Possibly three or even four, in fact.
+The rumour mill never stops grinding when it comes to Apple’s next coveted flagship iPhone 2018 smartphones.

-Here, we take a look at the rumours, leaks and speculation about this year’s new iPhone, as well as what features we’d like to see in the new iPhone for 2018.
+Here, we take a look at the rumours, leaks and speculation about this year’s new iPhone, as well as what features we’d like to see in the next iPhone for 2018.

 When is the new iPhone coming out?